os-climate/os_c_data_commons/os-c-data-commons-developer-guide.md

 This developer guide is for data engineers, data scientists and developers of the OS-Climate community who are looking at leveraging the OS-Climate Data Commons to build data ingestion and processing pipelines, as well as AI / ML pipelines.
 It shows step-by-step how to configure your development environment, structure projects, and manage data and code in a way that complies with our Architecture Blueprint.

- - **Need Help?**
+**Need Help?**

-   - Outage/System Failures:  File an Linux Foundation (LF) [outage ticket](https://jira.linuxfoundation.org/plugins/servlet/desk/portal/2/create/30) (note: select OS-Climate from project list)
+- Outage / System failure:  File an Linux Foundation (LF) [outage ticket](https://jira.linuxfoundation.org/plugins/servlet/desk/portal/2/create/30) (note: select OS-Climate from project list)
-   - New infrastructure request (e.g., software upgrade):  File an LF [ticket](https://jira.linuxfoundation.org/plugins/servlet/desk/portal/2) (note: select OS-Climate from project list)
+- New infrastructure request (e.g. software upgrade):  File an LF [ticket](https://jira.linuxfoundation.org/plugins/servlet/desk/portal/2) (note: select OS-Climate from project list)
-   - General infrastructure support:  Get help on Slack [ODH channel](https://operatefirst.slack.com/archives/C01RMPVUUK1)
+- General infrastructure support:  Get help on OS-Climate Slack [Data Commons channel](https://os-climate.slack.com/archives/C034SCF92BU)
-   - Data Commons support: Get help on Slack [Data Commons channel](https://os-climate.slack.com/archives/C034SCF92BU)  OR [Developers channel](https://os-climate.slack.com/archives/C034SCQU919)
+- Data Commons developer support: Get help on OS-Climate Slack [Developers channel](https://os-climate.slack.com/archives/C034SCQU919)

 ## Tools